Guidelines for Preparing Letters of Interest

 Because some of the projects listed under individual's experience could also be listed under the firm's experience, we understand some of the detail on each project may not be restated.
 It is recommended that a cross reference be provided.

 4. Staff Availability

-For each of the proposed key staff members, please list the individuals’ current assignments that require twenty (20) percent or more of their time.
-For each of the assignments, please provide the assignment’s description, the person’s role, percentage of the person’s time, and completion date of the person’s work on that assignment.
+For each of the proposed key staff members, please list the individuals' current assignments that require twenty (20) percent or more of their time.
+If a staff member is working on fewer than two assignments that meet the 20 percent threshold, the firm shall list at least two of that person's largest assignments.
+For each of the assignments, please provide the assignment's description, the person's role, percentage of the person's time, and completion date of the person's work on that assignment.